honeydesign/shuttlerides/README.md

 # shuttleride

-This is an app for odering keke rides
+This is an app for ordering keke rides

 ## Getting Started